Flyingfish812/p2myth/docs/Ship/Mist Star.md

 |--|--|--|--|--|--|--|--|--|
 | 61.09 | 60.80 | 276.55 | 30 | 337.35 | 337.64 | 32 | 440.73 | 38 |

+## Comments

+- LWM: Although the ship itself is not strong, but the feeling of impact is really great.
+- Dark骑士: The main weapon has the best experience among the tracking ones that I have played so far.
+It has a large attack range, high hit rate and high rate of fire.
+It is equivalent to an enhanced version of the Yigothu's main weapon.
+Unfortunately, the zen has caused the appearance rate of the Mist Star to be low.

 ## Survival

 - As the main fires in bursts, while the first of the flux seekers fire, engage Kappa to charge up a large SEMP.
 Disengage Kappa once the last of the flux seekers fire off.
 Obviously, don't do it when your Aura is already full.